 Hi, I’m Alex.

-Travelling has been an important part of my life since an early childhood.
+Traveling has been an important part of my life since an early childhood.
 Visiting many different places seemed to be quite natural.
 For all these years it has been taking different forms.
 There was a time for family trips, language camps, self-exploration, but also for studying and working in different countries.
-I have been on 6 continents and in more than 80 countries so far (check out destinations I have visited here).
+I have been on 6 continents and in almost 100 countries so far (check out destinations I have visited).

 Professionally, I’m a psychologist, currently working on my PhD.
 I’ve always loved science.
 Especially, cross-cultural psychology was something that pushed me forward to another places.
 I wanted to know more, observe more and understand more about human behavior.
 I’ve been doing research all over the world and it was one of the reasons for traveling.